dbcook/openrocket-database/README.md

 SEMROC is unique in that a majority of its parts are dimensionally exact reproductions of classic Estes and Centuri parts.
-The late Carl McLawhorn was a fanatic about getting those things right, and data from the SEMROC legacy website - especially for tubes - has helped resolve some uncertainties about some obscure Estes parts.  eRockets acquired SEMROC after Carl's passing and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the [erockets.biz](http://erockets.biz) website.
+The late Carl McLawhorn was a fanatic about getting those things right, and data from the SEMROC legacy website has helped resolve some uncertainties about some obscure Estes parts, especially tubes and nose cones.  eRockets acquired SEMROC after Carl's passing and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the [erockets.biz](http://erockets.biz) website.

-The body tube and nose cone listings on the old SEMROC website are a unique resource, and I have digested it into a table of dimensions text file and spreadsheet in this repository.
+The body tube and nose cone listings on the old SEMROC website are unique resourcesd, and I have digested them into a table of dimensions text file and a spreadsheet.

 Semroc is known for its vast array of Estes and Centuri compatible nose cones, but they also make some nose cones for their own kits.
 This leads to some complications.
 There